zengriri/zengriri/README.md

 ## About me

-Hi, I'm sundy.A game developer
+Hi, I'm sundy.a game developer

 | Rank | Languages |
 |-----:|-----------|